 For the purposes of the present document, the abbreviations given in TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in TR 21.905 [1].

 LPP LTE Positioning Protocol

 RSPP Ranging/SL Positioning Protocol

+SLPP Sidelink Positioning Protocol